Updated on 6/6/2024.

 Anything you can do to improve the user’s experience when they encounter the 404 page is worthwhile, as it can encourage them to remain on your site and find the resource another way rather than leaving your site.
 Note that any visuals of your 404 error page should reflect the color scheme of your company’s branding and use your company’s font and style.

-How to Properly Implement a 301 Redirect to Fix 404 Errors
+Step 3: Properly Implement a 301 Redirect to Fix 404 Errors

 The method of properly implementing 301 redirects is specific to the user’s content management system (CMS), so the steps will differ from one platform to the next.
 But the following mistakes to avoid are universal: